This very special place is ostensibly a cameo shop – and exquisite they are, too, crafted primarily out of coral and shell – but...

-Forming the eastern flank of Piazza Duomo, the cathedral was originally built in 1086 but has since undergone various makeovers.
-The...
+Forming the eastern flank of Piazza Duomo, the cathedral was built in 1086 but has since undergone various makeovers.
+The facade is 16th...

 Once a flourishing religious centre with more than a hundred churches, Scala is now a sleepy place where the wind whistles through empty...

 Come here for exceptional pizza, with some 16 choices on the menu, including the Ravellese, with cherry tomatoes, mozzarella, basil and...

 Villa Rufolo information

 To the south of Ravello’s cathedral, a 14th-century tower marks the entrance to this villa, famed for its beautiful cascading gardens.
 Created by a Scotsman, Scott Neville Reid, in 1853, they are truly magnificent, commanding divine panoramic views packed with exotic colours, artistically crumbling towers and luxurious blooms.
 Note that the gardens are at their best from May till October; they don't merit the entrance fee outside those times.

 The villa was built in the 13th century for the wealthy Rufolo dynasty and was home to several popes as well as king Robert of Anjou.
 Wagner was so inspired by the gardens when he visited in 1880 that he modelled the garden of Klingsor (the setting for the second act of the opera Parsifal ) on them.
 Today the gardens are used to stage concerts during the town’s classical-music festival.